PrakharSrivastava01/sentinel-ai-platform/README.md

 ## What Is This

-SentinelAI is a production-style DevSecOps platform built from scratch — FastAPI backend, React dashboard, full Kubernetes deployment across dev/staging/prod environments, AWS EKS infrastructure via Terraform, and two independent CI pipelines running on every push.
+SentinelAI is a production-style DevSecOps platform built from scratch — FastAPI backend, React dashboard, full Kubernetes deployment across dev/staging/prod environments, AWS EKS infrastructure via Terraform, two independent CI pipelines, and an autonomous AI agent layer that diagnoses Kubernetes failures in real time.

-The backend is Kubernetes-native from day one: health probes, Prometheus metrics endpoint, structured JSON logging, typed service layer.
-On top of that: a Z-score anomaly detection engine, a kube-prometheus-stack observability setup, and a React dashboard pulling live metrics from both the API and Prometheus.
+The platform has two AI systems running in parallel:

+**1. Z-score Anomaly Engine (embedded in FastAPI)** — A rolling-window statistical engine that baselines 20 metric readings and fires alerts at Z > 2.0 (warning) and Z > 3.0 (critical).
+No LLM.
+Fast, deterministic, cheap.

+**2. Agentic K8s Diagnostic System (in `/ai`)** — An LLM-powered agent that autonomously selects kubectl tools, collects pod logs + describe output + namespace events, and generates structured RCA reports (root cause, severity, confidence, recommended fix) for failing pods.
+Built with LangChain + Ollama, designed so the LLM only runs where deterministic rules aren't enough.

 This is not a tutorial project.
-Every decision — Kustomize overlay structure, probe design, multi-env separation, securityContext enforcement, OPA admission policies — reflects how production teams actually run services.
+Every decision — Kustomize overlay structure, probe design, multi-env separation, securityContext enforcement, OPA admission policies, hybrid AI scoring — reflects how production teams actually run services.

 ---